hugohaggmark/hugohaggmark.github.io/_posts/2010-09-24-mysterious-error-from-btstask-exe.md

 permalink: "/2010/09/24/mysterious-error-from-btstask-exe/"
 ---

-So I'm currently working with a customer/partner that needs some help with building, deploying and testing [BizTalk 2009](http://www.microsoft.com/biztalk/en/us/roadmap.aspx "BizTalk 2009") applications with [TFS 2008](http://msdn.microsoft.com/en-us/vstudio/ff637362.aspx "Team Foundation Server 2008") (other post will describe that solution) and as usual I&nbsp;start off in my own virtual environment where I test building, deploying and testing before I deliver the builds to the customer.
+So I'm currently working with a customer/partner that needs some help with building, deploying and testing [BizTalk 2009](http://www.microsoft.com/biztalk/en/us/roadmap.aspx "BizTalk 2009") applications with [TFS 2008](http://msdn.microsoft.com/en-us/vstudio/ff637362.aspx "Team Foundation Server 2008") (other post will describe that solution) and as usual I start off in my own virtual environment where I test building, deploying and testing before I deliver the builds to the customer.

 Anyway everything is working exactly like my own environment until the build script hits the "export BizTalk 2009 application as msi" section.
 I get this funny error message:

 <address>BizTalk Server Deployment </address><address>Error while exporting application  &lt;my application&gt; into MSI package.
 Function failed during execution...</address><address></address>

 So the first thing I try is running the same command that TFSBuild just ran in my own Command Prompt, and of course it runs without any errors.
 So I start looking for stuff that differs between my account and the TFSBuild service account.
-I go through all the&nbsp;permissions&nbsp;and security groups without any luck.
+I go through all the permissions and security groups without any luck.
 So I continue with my search in the TFSBuild log and find that the temp directory for the service account looks a bit strange:

 C:\users\ \<TFSBuild Service Account\>\Tmp\...